Installation and loading of additional content (ex: scripts, images...) as packages.

 The key parameter is one of those that has been registered by the structure beforehand by addFileDefinition or addDirectoryDefinition.
 Files asked with an unknown keys won't be resolved.

-In order to build the plugin, it is also needed a .desktop file describing the metadata for the plugin:
+In order to build the plugin, it is also needed a .json file describing the metadata for the plugin:

-The c++ implementation with is cmake and desktop files are recomended to be in their own subdirectory, for separation respect to the code of the parent application.
+The C++ implementation with its CMake and JSON files are recommended to be in their own subdirectory, for separation respect to the code of the parent application.

 Package structures are instance of PackageStructure and are shipeed as plugins.

-This is the only required function to be reimplmented for a given PackageStructure, the other ones being optional only when particular needs ensue.
+This is the only required function to be reimplemented for a given PackageStructure, the other ones being optional only when particular needs ensue.

 PackageStructure::pathChanged gets executed when the base path of the Package changes (that means, what package on the filesystem the class is pointing to, as this can change at runetime with Package::setPath).
 Reimplement this only if you need to have extra check/operations when such a thing happens.